MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_02_Set up Microsoft Defender for Cloud.md

 ---
 lab:
-    title: '02 - Enable Defender for Cloud on your Azure subscription'
+    title: 'Exercise 02 - Enable Defender for Cloud on your Azure subscription'
-    module: 'Module 2: Set up Microsoft Defender for Cloud'
+    module: 'Module 02 - Set up Microsoft Defender for Cloud'
 ---

-# Lab 02: Enable Defender for Cloud on your Azure subscription
-# Student lab manual

-## Lab scenario

-The main goal of this lab is to provide hands-on experience in configuring and enabling Microsoft Defender for Cloud within an Azure subscription.
+The main goal of this exercise is to provide hands-on experience in configuring and enabling Microsoft Defender for Cloud within an Azure subscription.
 This will allow you to monitor and protect your cloud resources against security threats.

+---

 ## Skilling tasks